 - Are you a barebones minimalist traveler?
 Look for a sleek and utilitarian backpack.

 - Will you have easy access to a washer and dryer?
 Consider packing less and using a smaller backpack because you can wash your stuff halfway through.

 - Are you traveling in the winter?
 A slightly bigger bag will let you carry those bulky items.

 - Are you a fashionista with a lot of clothes but plan on using Uber/taxis as opposed to public transportation?
-Then go ahead and get a bigger backpack because you won’t be wearing it for long periods of time anyways.
+Then go ahead and get a bigger backpack because you won’t be wearing it for long periods anyway.

-- Are you visiting somewhere that requires you to wear your backpack for long periods of time?
+- Are you visiting somewhere that requires you to wear your backpack for long periods?
 Then you might consider a hiking-style backpack with an advanced shoulder harness system.